kdl-org/kdl4j/src/main/kotlin/dev/hbeck/kdl/kq/README.md

 Denoted by `*` followed by an optional min/max depth specification `{minDepth, maxDepth}`, followed by an optional node predicate.
 Searches the document at least `minDepth` and at most `maxDepth` levels deep for nodes matching the predicate.
 If a mutation is specified, it will be applied to each matching node, and the full document tree will be returned.
-If no mutation is specified, the tree will be trimmed such that each leaf matches predicate and is at most `maxDepth` levels deep.
+If no mutation is specified, the tree will be trimmed such that each branch contains a node matching predicate that is at most `maxDepth` levels deep.

 Examples: